Divya063/TestingFramework/write_test.md

 ```

-Append the new parameters into the relevant list given in [check_input_validity function](https://github.com/Divya063/TestingFramework/blob/c951f29802d90380a03b841c0f8752bcfe9cf737/run.py#L56) according to their types.
+Append the new parameters into the relevant list given in [check_input_validity function](https://github.com/Divya063/TestingFramework/blob/c951f29802d90380a03b841c0f8752bcfe9cf737/run.py#L56) present in run.py file according to their types.
 For instance, if the parameter type is string, append the parameter to the list `string_val`

 - While writing tests (which are meant to be run inside containers) for new components, make sure you register the test_name inside the main function present in [run.py](https://github.com/Divya063/TestingFramework/blob/c951f29802d90380a03b841c0f8752bcfe9cf737/run.py#L128) file